Somerset Council continues to work alongside emergency services

 Highways updates

-Clear-up work is continuing and will be repairing roads over the weekend.
-Most main roads are clear of flooding, although some minor roads remain impassable.
+Clear‑up work continues.
+Most main roads are clear, but some minor roads remain impassable.

 Waste collections

-If a collection is missed due to the current weather and road conditions, residents should leave their bins, boxes and bags out for crews to return the next day.
+If a collection is missed due to weather, leave bins out for crews to return the next day.
+Updates will be shared on social media.

 Schools

-For the latest information on school closures, visit the Council’s School closures page.
+For the latest school closure information, visit the Council’s School closures page.

 Preparing for flooding